GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Introduction

 The platform team introduces you to the app's monitoring dashboards in the Google Cloud Console.
+The platform team's dashboards use metrics collected from the **movie-guru backend service**.

 - **Login Dashboard**: Tracks the health and efficiency of the user login process.
-- **Startup Dashboard**: Monitors the performance of the post-login, **Main Page Load** process, ensuring users get into the app quickly.
+- **Main Page Load Dashboard/ Startup Dashboard**: Monitors the performance of the post-login, **Main Page Load**.
 - **Chat Dashboard**: Provides a comprehensive view of user interactions with the chatbot, including engagement, sentiment, and response times.

-> **Note**: Metrics in the dashboards may appear blocky because we're simulating load with only a few users.
+> **Note**: Metrics in the dashboards may appear blocky because we’re simulating load with only a few users.
 Achieving smoother graphs generally requires a larger user load.

 ### Description